-Violations within the rules of golf may be cause for penalty or disqualification.
-Objectionable conduct by a player, reported to the Rules Committee during or after a competitor's round may also be cause for action under USGA Rule 33-7.
-Objectionable conduct includes, but is not limited to, foul language, equipment throwing, abuse of the golf course or officials, or any unbecoming conduct.
-The NSAA may also suspend the player from future tournaments or events and/or expel them from the District Tournament or NSAA Golf Championship if the action warrants removal.

-Review golf course etiquette with your players during the season and before postseason events.
-As an educational activity, high school players need to model the highest standards of acceptable golf course conduct.
-The NSAA should not receive complaints about unfixed ball marks on greens, divots not being replaced in fairways, sand traps not being raked, or clubs and balls being thrown in anger during high school events.
-Instruct players to always display respect for the golf course, for the rules of the game, their competitors, rules officials and themselves.
+- 1. Violations within the Rules of Golf may be cause for penalty or disqualification.
+Objectionable conduct by a player, reported to the Rules Committee during or after a competitor's round may also be cause for action under Rule 1.2b modified in this way: - a.
+Any player that engages in conduct detrimental to the integrity and image of the game of golf and/or public confidence in the NSAA is subject to penalty.
+Such conduct may include, but is not limited to, abuse of clubs or the course; being disrespectful of other players, referees, volunteers, staff or spectators; unacceptable language; failure to abide by course rules or any other unbecoming conduct. - b.
+Penalty Structure: First breach Warning; Second breach General Penalty for the hole during which the breach occurs.
+If the breach occurs between the play of two holes, it applies to the next hole; Third breach or any serious misconduct Disqualification. - 2.
+The NSAA may also suspend the player from future tournaments or events and/or expel them from the District Tournament or NSAA Golf Championship if the action warrants removal. - 3.
+Review Rule 1.2a (conduct expected of all players) with your players during the season and before postseason events.
+As an educational activity, high school players need to model the highest standards of player conduct.
+The NSAA should not receive complaints about players failing to play in the spirit of the game by not: acting with integrity, showing consideration to others and taking good care of the course during high school events.